Founding member & researcher of the LGR-Project

 Initially, my Archtop Jazz Guitars were not only influenced by Jimmy D'Aquisto but also by John Monteleone, whom I visited several times in his Long Island (NY) workshop.

-More recently, I have started to develop and refine my concepts and designs.
-Various meetings with Ken Parker, Michihiro Matsuda, Fred Pons, Thierry Andre, Nigel Forster and many others have given me the inspiration and the drive to explore and define my own path.
+Since a few years I have started to develop and refine my concepts and designs.
+Various meetings with, in the first place Ken Parker, but also with Michihiro Matsuda, Fred Pons, Thierry Andre, Nigel Forster and many others have given me the inspiration and the drive to explore and define my own path, resulting in the Beetle acoustic archtop (see audio/video on my homepage)